 I’ve written for several sites, starting with FFInformer.com in 2000, then FantasyRef.com in 2001-03, which is a site I built on my own.
 I sold that site when I signed on with CBSSportsLine.com, where I ended up writing in all five Fantasy sports for well over five years.

-During my time at CBS, which is now CBSSports.com, I worked next to some incredibly talented Fantasy writers, including: Tristan Cockcroft (ESPN), Daniel Dobish (RotoExperts), Jamey Eisenberg (CBS), Scott Engel (ESPN, RotoExperts), Sergio Gonzalez (CBS), Eric Mack (SI.com) and Dave Richard (CBS).
+During my time at CBS, which is now CBSSports.com, I worked next to some incredibly talented Fantasy writers, including: Michael Fabiano (NFL.com), Tristan Cockcroft (ESPN), Daniel Dobish (RotoWorld.com), Jamey Eisenberg (CBS), Scott Engel (ESPN, RotoExperts), Sergio Gonzalez (CBS), Eric Mack (SI.com) and Dave Richard (CBS).

 I moved on from CBS in 2008 to join a start-up called OPENSports.com, where I eventually got to meet and work with several athletes, including O.J.
-McDuffie, Dennis Rodman and Sean Salisbury.
-That’s an eclectic group.
+McDuffie, Jason Sehorn, Dennis Rodman and Sean Salisbury.
+That’s an eclectic group!

 We also used to get blogs and football picks from several other athletes/celebrities, including Adam Sandler, whose picks were really sent in by Jack Giarraputo.
 Yeah, that’s right.
 David Gonos has Jack Giarraputo’s email address.
 The producer of “Bucky Larson: Born to Be a Star” — is one of my contacts.
 I’m practically a Hollywood (Fla.) mogul.

-After OPEN Sports folded in late 2010, I started writing for RotoExperts.com, where I post “So-Called Fantasy Expert“ articles alongside former co-workers, Engel, Dobish and Ian Riley, who followed me over from OPEN Sports.
+After OPEN Sports folded in late 2010, I started writing for RotoExperts, where I posted “So-Called Fantasy Expert” articles alongside former co-workers, Engel, Dobish and Ian Riley, who followed me over from OPEN Sports.

-The current site you are looking at was created in the spring of 2012, and I began to post columns for SportsIllustrated.com, alongside another former co-worker in Emack.
+The current site you are looking at was created in the spring of 2012, when I also began to post columns for SportsIllustrated.com, alongside another former co-worker in Emack.
 I refer to him a lot in many of these blogs because we were Senior Fantasy Writers together at CBS where we led the Fantasy Baseball content.
-We’ve since become friends and we’re a deadly defensive duo on our Maguire’s softball team, along with Eisenberg.
-Softball is the task we must accomplish before beer and wings.
+We’ve since become friends and we were a deadly defensive duo on our Maguire’s softball team, along with Dobish and Eisenberg.
+Playing softball was the task we had to accomplish before beer and wings.

 - FSWA Founding Board Member from 2003-12